-A restraint-free environment was championed in the centre to support a good quality of life that promoted the overall wellbeing and independence of residents in accordance with the centre's statement of purpose.
+A restraint-free environment was being promoted to ensure a good quality of life was experienced by residents.
+However, further improvements were required to ensure the practice was fully established and to ensure a rights-based approach to care was embedded in the culture and the independence of residents was promoted in accordance with the centre's statement of purpose.